Dreyannz/XMR-Mining-Script/README.md

-**All Recommendations Are Based On My Experience On Mining Using This XMR Mining Script**
+**All Recommendations Are Based On My Experience Using This XMR Mining Script**

 ## Installation